nicoglennon/nico-md/projects/index.md

 ## 🔮 Someday

-An iOS app built for those of us living one day at a time.
-Built in React Native, coming soon to the App Store.
+An iOS app made for those of us living one day at a time.
+Coming soon to the App Store.

 ## 🐀 Few York